engziada/Aziza/README.md

 - Standardized database models with better naming conventions
 - Added database migration support

+### Checkpoint 2: Git Configuration and .gitignore Update (2025-03-05)
+- Updated .gitignore file with proper exclusions
+- Configured Logs folder to be tracked in git for debugging purposes
+- Fixed remote repository configuration

 To revert to this checkpoint:
 ```
 git checkout <commit-hash>